-Briefing Point: Our guide will visit your hotel 2 or 1 day before the trek
+Briefing Point: Our guide will visit your hotel 2 or 1 day prior to the trek.

-Briefing Time: Between 17:00 - 18:00
+Briefing Time: Between 4:00 – 5:00 pm.

-Return Point: Cusco - Our driver will drop-off in your hotel or Airbnb department
+Return Point: Cusco – our driver will drop you off at your hotel/hostel/Airbnb apartment.

 Before you book, maybe you have some question about the Inca Trail.

-To complete your booking, we will require your personal details, full name, passport, nationality and day of birthday.
+To complete your booking, we will require your personal details, full name, passport, nationality and day of birth.
 Once sent, our booking department will require the 50% pre-payment for your book your entrance fee and train ticket.
 Inca Trail Book and Payment you will find the next step to book and payment.

-This route was first examined by Hiram Bingham in 1911 and was opened for hikers in 1970.
-The legendary ruins of Machu Picchu are not the only historical remaining parts within the region, many other fascinating sites are in places that are only accessible on foot and have barely been explored.Early in the morning you will start out to Piskacuchu, an area situated on the 82nd km waymarker (51mile) of the Cusco (2,680 meters from sea level) – Machu Picchu railroad- the beginning of the Inca Trail.
+The Machu Picchu hike is starting early in the morning, our guide will pick you up from your hotel and transfer by driving toto Piskacuchu, an area situated on the 82nd km waymarker (51mile) of the Cusco (2,680 meters from sea level) – Machu Picchu railroad- the beginning of the Inca Trail.
 After a briefing you will cross a bridge and walk together with the bank of the Urubamba River as it streams north-west with the Sacred Valley along a horizontal landscape, then turning right and moving up abruptly from the river.
 After passing through a small village, the relics of the Inca hillfort Huillca Raccay appear high above the mouth of the river Cusichaca (happy bridge).
-When the Incas conquered this area they constructed a fort here as the site commands a wonderful vista across the Urubamba Valley and guarded the entrance to the Cusichaca Vally.
-You will also visit the very large Llactapata.
+When the Incas conquered this area they constructed a fort here as the site commands a wonderful vista across the Urubamba Valley and guarded the entrance to the Cusichaca Valley.
+You will also visit the very large Patallacta.
 You will have lunch in Chamana and then carry on along the river observing various Incan agricultural stepped terraces and irrigation channels until reaching the attractive village of Wayllabamba.
 After that in the afternoon you reach the village of Llullucha Pampa, the location of your first campsite (3,850m).
 You will have dinner and a rest.

 Distance: 17 km